erdavids/Applitools-Hackathon-2019/Applitools/README.md

 This was the fun approach.
 I removed the majority of the functional testing logic and relied on Cypress primarily for navigation.
 Applitools is used to compare screenshots from version 2 of the app against baseline images from version 1.
 You will quickly see how powerful Applitools can be and the relief it can provide.
 A true combination of the functional tests from Cypress along with the visual tests from Applitools would result in a new level of testing excellence.

+To see how these tests work without Applitools, check out [this directory](https://github.com/erdavids/Applitools-Hackathon-2019/tree/master/Traditional).

 ## Running the Tests

 In order to execute the Cypress tests, you can rely on the documentation found [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements).
 An overview of the necessary commands can be found below: